Skip to content

 $namestringUnique rule identifier

-$thresholdintNumber of filter matches allowed before ban (must be >= 1).
-The ban triggers on failure N+1.
+$thresholdintNumber of filter matches that triggers the ban (must be >= 1).
+The Nth matching request is itself banned (matching rack-attack maxretry semantics).

 $periodintTime window for counting matches in seconds (must be >= 1)